xmos/lib_audio_dsp/doc/design_guide/index.rst

 while it is doing work and stores the maximum value that has occured since boot.
 This measurement can be used to get an estimate of the threads' MIPS utilisations.
 To access this value, the function `adsp_auto_print_thread_max_ticks()` ("auto" may be replaced with a custom pipeline identifier if specified) is generated along with the other generated pipeline functions.
-Calling this on the same tile as the pipeline will print this value.
-This uses `printf`, so the output will only be visible when connected to the device with `xrun` or `xgdb`.
+Calling this function on the same tile as the pipeline will print the measured value.
+Printing is implemented with `printf`, so the output will only be visible when connected to the device with `xrun` or `xgdb`.

 The number of available ticks on each thread depends on the frame size and sample rate of the data.
 For example, given that the system clock runs by default at 100MHz, if the sample rate is 48000 Hz and frame size is 1 then the available